Home equity loan vs. line of credit: What’s the difference?

 With either a home equity loan or a HELOC, your repayment can be amortized, meaning scheduled out over a period of time and including interest and principal in your installments.

-There are other variations to be aware of, such as balloon payments — where one large payoff amount may be due at the end.
+There are other variations to be aware of, such as balloon payments — where one large payoff amount may be due at the end (so you’ll need to prepare by putting aside money in savings throughout the loan period).
 Each option allows low-cost access to home equity, for different situations.